simp/simp-doc/docs/HOWTO/90_Misc/SNMPD.rst

 * ``snmp_rw`` is configured for read/write access to everything

-User passwords are auto-generated using ``simplib::passgen()`` and stored on the Puppet master in a sub-directory in the :term:`SIMP Writable Environment`:
+User passwords are auto-generated using ``simplib::passgen()`` and stored on the :term:`SIMP Server` in a sub-directory in the :term:`SIMP Writable Environment`:

 ``/opt/puppetlabs/server/data/puppetserver/simp/environments/production/simp_autofile/gen_passwd``.